jonathanhogg/flitter/docs/language.md

-model. `!group` sets styles and transforms. `!text` draws text, centred at `point` by default. `sine()` is a function that reproduces a sine wave ranging over [0..1] with the argument expressed in waves (turns/circumferens). `beat` is a global representing the current floating point beat of the main clock.
-The default BPM is 120, so `beat/2` is effectively a number of seconds since the clock started. `color`s are 3- or 4-vectors (RGB and RGBA) in the range [0..1], but the return value from `sine()` here is automagically extended out to the 3-vector resulting in a varying brightness of white.
+model. `!group` sets styles and transforms. `!text` draws text, centred at `point` by default. `sine()` is a function that reproduces a sine wave ranging over [0..1] with the argument expressed in waves (turns/circumferens). `beat` is a global representing the current floating point beat of the beat counter.
+The default BPM is 120, so `beat/2` is effectively a number of seconds since the counter started. `color`s are 3- or 4-vectors (RGB and RGBA) in the range [0..1], but the return value from `sine()` here is automagically extended out to a 3-vector resulting in a varying brightness of white.

 `true` and `false` are synonyms for `1` and `0`.
 Truthfulness is represented by any non-empty vector that contains something other than 0 or the empty string.